Ambazari Lake: Water Hyacinth problem

-The spread of water hyacinth is threatening the lake’s health, beauty, and usability.
+The spread of water hyacinth is threatening the lake's health, beauty, and usability.

-Water hyacinth, though attractive to look at, is considered one of the world’s worst invasive aquatic plants because it grows rapidly and forms thick mats on the water surface.
+Water hyacinth, though attractive, is considered one of the world's worst invasive aquatic plants because it grows rapidly and forms thick mats on the water's surface.
 These dense mats block sunlight from reaching underwater plants, reducing oxygen levels in the water and suffocating fish and other aquatic life.
 They also clog waterways, disrupt boating and fishing activities, and reduce the availability of clean water for irrigation and drinking.
 In addition, stagnant water trapped under these mats becomes a breeding ground for mosquitoes, increasing the risk of diseases.
 Overall, water hyacinth causes serious ecological imbalance, economic loss, and health hazards if not controlled.